paladin-t/b95/README.md

 ### 2. How to use

 "[b95.wren](b95.wren)" is the only file of this compiler, just copy it to your project.
+B95 is close to the original Lua, such as table is used for anything complex, array starts from 1, etc. Moreover, B95 offers more natural class.

 #### 2.1 Dependency